justland/just-web/README.md

 You can use:

 - `React`, `Vue.js`, `SolidJS`, `Svelte`, etc. as your rendering library,
-- `redux` or `mobx` or anything else as your application state management,
+- `redux` or `mobx` or anything else to manage your application state,
 - `axios` or `cross-fetch` or vanilla fetch as your fetching mechanism,
 - ...and so on.